ooni/ooni.org/content/post/2024-job-opening-ooni-backend-developer/index.md

 ## Required skills and qualifications

-* 2-4 years of experience working as a Backend Developer in a similar environment.
+* Experience working as a Backend Developer in a similar environment.
-* Extensive experience with python.
+* Experience with python.
 * Experience implementing and maintaining monitoring and alerting systems.
 * Have experience and be comfortable with others reviewing your code and design; have experience and be comfortable reviewing others' code.
 * Eager to learn and work collaboratively with the OONI team.